elastic/kibana/rfcs/text/0015_ols_phase_1.md

 ### `create` / `bulk_create`

-The security wrapper will ensure that an ACL is attached to all private objects.
+The security wrapper will ensure that an access control specification is attached to all private objects.

 If the caller has requested to overwrite existing `private` objects, then the security wrapper must ensure that the user is authorized to do so.